 Our Programme in Colombia will give the participants the opportunity to do long term volunteering for a conservation organisation dedicated to the protection of the Birds of Colombia.
 As well as opportunities to do surveys and field studies on birds, those interested in communications can work helping promote and coordinate the birds festival event that they run every year.

-Our sustainable development projects are designed for those who have a generalist background and want to learn about sustainable practices.
-It is suitable for those looking for volunteering opportunities as well as those that want to acquire work experience on the subject for career development purpose as part of an internship or a dissertation research.
+Our sustainable development projects will help you learn about sustainable practices.
+It is ideal for those looking for volunteering opportunities as well as those that want to acquire work experience on the subject for career development purpose as part of an internship or a dissertation research.

 Sustainable Development in the Brazilian Amazon: Helping the community of Cazumba in Western Brazil with their sustainable productions of rubber, acai berry, Brazil nut, etc.